jiyuanj/MR_GWAS_Simulation/README.md

 # MR-GWAS-MR-Simulation

+## Background
+Mendellian Randomization(MR) nowadays is a popular tool for conducting causal inferences in epidemiological studies by using genetics variants as predictors for modifiable exposures.
+However, recently MR studies have came under criticisim for many perspectives, especially their violations of MR assumptions.
+For example, violation of exclusion restriction assumption could cause horizontal pleiotropy and make the final causal estimate be biased.
+In this project we are going to scrutinize the robustness of different MR estimation and test methods under different scenarios of pleiotropy.
+Next we are going to give a model setup of the simulation.

+First are going to have trait *X* as exposure and trait *Y* as outcome.

 ## Introduction

 This project simulates GWAS data with varying levels of pleiotropy.
 Specifically, we define the following parameters: